Skip to main content

 Common Adverse Effects

-The most common adverse reactions (≥ 10% of patients treated with tofersen and greater than placebo) were pain, fatigue, arthralgia, increased CSF white blood cell, and myalgia.
+Most common adverse reactions (≥10%): Pain, fatigue, arthralgia, increased CSF white blood cells, and myalgia.

 Drug Interactions